niplav/site/now.md

 Curently I'm mostly working on an expanded version of [Turning Some Inconsistent Preferences into Consistent Ones](./turning.html), and sometimes [thinking on how to measure the precision of forecasts](./precision.md).
-I am also finishing up a [self-blinded RCT with caffeine](./nootropics.html#Experiment_A_SelfBlinded_RCT).

-I'm also planning a full edit of all texts on the website, but don't have a fixed date to get started on that at the moment.
+I'm also conducting a full edit of all texts on the website, which is turning out to take *way* longer than I expected.
+(I started with [this page](./eccentric.html) and immediately got stuck, expanding the text considerably).

 ### Abandoned